IIITLucknowSWEngg/CSAICSABTeam011/URD.md

 ## Overview

-This document outlines the user requirements for a Myntra clone, an e-commerce platform designed to provide a seamless shopping experience for fashion lovers.
+This document outlines the user requirements for Myntra 2.0, an e-commerce platform designed to provide a seamless shopping experience for fashion lovers.
 The platform will cater to three main user personas: shoppers, a single vendor, and admins, ensuring intuitive browsing, filtering, and order placement features.
 The focus is on delivering an efficient, user-friendly interface for exploring, selecting, and purchasing fashion products while allowing users to manage their accounts, wishlists, and order tracking.
 The platform will support only **one vendor** who will provide all the products listed for sale.

 ---